moment/luxon/docs/parsing.md

 A native JS `Date` object can be converted into a `DateTime` using [fromJSDate](../class/src/datetime.js~DateTime.html#static-method-fromJSDate).

-An optional `zone` option can be provided for accurate DST date computations.
+An optional `zone` parameter can be provided to set the zone on the resulting object.

 ## Ad-hoc parsing